African Leadership Failure: The Notorious cases of Gowon, Obasanjo and Babangida of Nigeria

 That end of twentieth century which Obasanjo had predicted for Nigeria’s rise to world status was to culminate under his presidency in harrowing eight years of national corruption, abuse of power and sale of government assets in the name of privatisation and monetisation policy.
 Allied with an insane bid to alter the constitution to allow him a third tenure, Obasanjo’s twice-failed despotism offered nothing to actualise the potential of a nation, or improve the lot of the suffering majority of Nigerian people.

-Lacking in true compassion, a symptom of being stoked in occult demonism, Aso Rock under the author of literary drives, namely, My Command and This Animal Called Man, slipped in positive international rating by Transparency International and descended in odium as one of the most corrupt governments of the world.
-His Financial Crimes Commision was first to morph into a witch-hunt machinery against political opponents, while a satanic band of his preferred sycophants and toadying hangers-on in PDP fed fat on the cabalism and mediocrity of his civilian dictatorship.
+Rather, lacking human compassion, a symptom of being stoked in occult demonism, Aso Rock under the author of literary drivels, to wit, My Command and This Animal Called Man, slipped in positive international rating and descended in odium as one of the most corrupt governments of the world.
+His Financial Crimes Commision was first to morph into a witch-hunt machinery against political opponents, while a satanic band of his preferred sycophants and toadying hangers-on in his Peoples Democratic Party, PDP, fed fat on the cabalism and mediocrity of his civil dictatorship.

 Ibrahim Babangida 1941 –

-Perhaps the more vexatious of the hypocrisy of Nigeria’s failures is Ibrahim Babangida whose seeming reticence nowadays might be due to his self confessed preparation towards meeting his maker.
-This man’s corrupt ‘You-chop-me-I-chop’ regime, in local Nigerian parlance, like Obasanjo’s, presided over serial liquidation of Nigeria’s intelligent citizens.
+Perhaps the more vexatious of the hypocrisy of Nigeria’s leadership failures is Ibrahim Babangida whose seeming reticence nowadays might not be unconnected with his confessed preparation towards meeting his maker.
+This man’s ‘You-chop-me-I-chop’ regime, in local Nigerian parlance, like Obasanjo’s, presided over serial liquidation of Nigeria’s intelligent citizenry.

-The apparent official complicity in the gruesome murder of Dele Giwa signalled the end of bold investigative journalism for Nigerian media.
-Today’s mainstream traditional and online media are awash with quackery, dumbed down in sensationalist trivia, replete with poverty of vision and lack of studious housemanship, squarely from that horrendous despatch of Dele Giwa by military parcel bomb under Babangida in 1987.
+The official complicity in the gruesome murder of Dele Giwa signalled the end of bold investigative journalism for Nigeria.
+Today’s mainstream traditional and online media are awash with quackery, dumbed down in sensationalist trivia, replete with poverty of vision and housemanship, squarely from that horrendous despatch of Dele Giwa by military parcel bomb under Babangida in 1987.